Infinitylogo/Financial_report_with_langChain/README.md

 Reason to chose langchain:--

-The result for the pdf i am able to achieve is :--
+The results I have been able to achieve for the PDF are as follows :--

 curl -X POST http://localhost:5000/upload -F "file=@2023_Annual_Report.pdf"